 - No waste in trailers or truck beds

-- Remember to have your bulky items at the curb before 4 a.m. on your collection date.
+- Remember to place your bulky items curbside by 4:00 a.m. on the day of your pickup.

 Mobile Eco-Depots

-This free service allows residents to dispose of bulky or hazardous construction and other types of waste at a location close to home.
+This free service will allow residents to get rid of bulky, hazardous or construction waste as well as other products at a location close to their home.

-Click on the image to enlarge it and view the full schedule.
+Click on the image to enlarge it and see the full schedule.

-- Appliances (limit of one appliance of each type per customer)
+- Home appliances (limit of 1 of each type per client)

 - Furniture

-Batteries, cooking oil, aerosols, paint, light bulbs, fertilizer, chemicals, compact fluorescent light bulbs, propane tanks, etc.
+Batteries, cooking oil, aerosols, paint, fertilizers, chemicals, CFL bulbs, propane tanks, etc.

-Televisions, computer monitors, hard disk drives, DVD players, game consoles and any device that must be plugged in or runs on batteries
+TVs, computer monitors, hard drives, DVD players, gaming consoles and anything else that plugs in or requires batteries

-- Car and truck tires (51 cm [20 cm] maximum diameter, limit of 8 per client)
+- Car and truck tires (maximum 20 in diameter, limit of 8 per customer)

-- Lobster traps (limit of 5 per client)
+- Lobster traps (limit of five per customer)

 - Brush, branches and yard waste (including Christmas trees)